tummfm/chemtrain/docs/algorithms/prior_simulation.md

 from matplotlib import pyplot as plt

-from chemtrain import trajectory, quantity
+from chemtrain import ensemble, quantity

 base_path = Path("../_data")
 ```